ABOUT US

 Prior to working in the culture sector, Nicky worked as a banking lawyer at the international law firm Stephenson Harwood and Simmons & Simmons in their offices in London, Hong Kong and Abu Dhabi.
 Nicky holds a Master of Arts (Honours) in Psychology from the University of St Andrews, Scotland and a Postgraduate Diploma in Law and Legal Practice Course from the University of Law, London.

-We curate the best global teams
+Network – We create the best global teams